southalc/types/README.md

       AcceptEnv LANG LC_* LANGUAGE XMODIFIERS
       Subsystem sftp /usr/libexec/openssh/sftp-server
 ```
-Now we can extend the above configuration with another `concat_fragment`
+The above SSH server configuration can now be extended by adding another
-resource for systems that require some additional settings.
-This would be
+`concat_fragment` resource for systems that require additional settings.
+This
-targeted in the hierarchy against some subset of nodes to extend the default
+would be targeted in the hierarchy against some subset of nodes to extend the
-configuration:
+default configuration:
 ```
 types::concat_fragment:
   sensitive_sshd_config: